PaulienVa/rugbymatch/presentation/slides.md

 ## Who am I ?
 ***

-Paulien van Alst - software engineer
+Paulien van Alst - software engineer at OpenValue (www.openvalue.nl)

-Interests: Data Science, Simplyfing code, new coding languages
+Interests: data science, simplifying code, new coding languages

+Sports: used to play rugby and nowadays: boxing, cycling and swimming

 Twitter: https://twitter.com/PaulienVanAlst

 ---

-## Some useful facts about Kotlin
+## Some facts about Kotlin
 ****

 - Statically-typed language running on the JVM